jfmherokiller/TwineJavascriptExaimination/Readme.md

 ```
 window.DownloadMod("insert twee url here");
 ```
-Import the mod into the story and start the story back from the begining
+Import the mod into the story and start the story back from the beginning
 ```
 window.ImportMod();
 ```